Preparing For Your First Mud Out

 flood with man standing

-Well, you did it!
-You found a way to help after the recent flooding as a mud out volunteer.
 You’re going to make a difference to those affected by flooding.
-But where do you start?
+Where do you start?
 What do you pack?
 What should you expect?
 Preparing for mud out doesn’t have to be hard.
 The best way to get ready is to talk to someone who’s done it before (or read their blog).

 Mud Out Basics

-As the name implies, mud out isn’t the cleanest job in the world.
 It can involve mud, however, most of the time your jobs will involve removing contaminated personal belongings.
-You’ll haul out carpets, books, appliances, furniture, clothing, and many other items destroyed by floodwaters.

 Common Flood Recovery Tasks

-Mud out and flood recovery tasks change from job to job.
 Flash flooding may leave behind more debris, hurricanes may add in additional damage along with the storm surge.

 Regardless, there is a core set of tasks that are standard for most homes.